Jukebox History 1934-1951

 the Wurlitzer company alive as a producer of coin-op pre-recorded music

-machines after the coin-operated organ and piano business died out as one of the
+machines after the coin-operated organ and piano business died out as one of

 The